 To avoid situations like this, we need to become aware of our own culturally based principles, biases, and values and to reflect on how these influence our expectations for behavior and our interactions with students.
 When we bring our cultural biases to a conscious level, we are less likely to misinterpret the behaviors of our culturally different students and treat them inequitably.
 In addition, we must acquire cultural content knowledge.
 We must learn, for example, about our students' family backgrounds and their cultures' norms for interpersonal relationships.
 Obviously, this knowledge must not be used to categorize or stereotype, and it is critical that we recognize the significant individual differences that exist among members of the same cultural group.
-Nonetheless, cultural content knowledge can be useful in developing hypotheses about students' behavior (Weiner, 1999).

 The fifth principle is that becoming an effective classroom manager requires social-emotional competence (SEC).
 If teachers are to promote students' ability to be empathetic, interact in cooperative and respectful ways, control their impulses, resolve conflicts peacefully, and make responsible decisions, they themselves must have a high degree of SEC (Jennings & Greenberg, 2009).
 Socially and emotionally competent teachers are aware of their emotions and understand their emotional strengths and weaknesses.
 They also have the capacity to perceive and understand the emotions of others and to recognize the dynamics of classroom situations.
 When students behave in ways that provoke strong, negative reactions such as anger and despair, teachers with SEC know how to manage their emotions and their behavior so they can deal with the situations constructively and can preserve their relationships with students.
-In sum, social-emotional competence underlies a teacher's ability to develop positive relationships with students and to create a caring, respectful classroom environment.
+In sum, social-emotional competence underlies a teacher's ability to develop positive relationships with students and to create a caring, respectful classroom environment (Valente, Montiero, & Laurenco, 2019).